Montag, 8. November 2010

 depression and state-directed economy,

-but only arts and crafts products.
+e.g. why from 1959 onwards they only produced arts and crafts products.

 Quite interesting for dating the furniture shown here!